jronnefalk/advanced-visual-data-analysis/README.md

 # VAST Challenge 2021 - Kronos

-This project was part of the **Advanced Visual Data Analysis** course, where we participated in solving the **VAST Challenge 2021 - Kronos**.
+This project was part of the **Advanced Visual Data Analysis** course, where we participated in solving the **VAST Challenge 2021 - The Kronos Incident**.
 The challenge involved analyzing complex data to uncover insights about activities at the fictional island of Kronos.

 ## Project Overview